Answered By: Sandie Brunnen Last Updated: Jul 27, 2018 Views: 4269

-The University Library is open, for reference, to anyone who cannot find the material they require elsewhere.
+The University Library is open, for reference use only, to any visitor over 16 years of age who cannot find the material they require elsewhere.

-To access the library as a visitor you will need to show photographic ID and sign in at reception.
-If you will be using the Library regularly you will need to apply for a Visitor Card at the Help Desk.
-Proof of address will be required for card application.
-We will take your photo when you are in one of our Libraries, so that we can produce a card for you.
-Once the card has been printed and your account created, we will email you informing you that the card is ready to collect
+Registration is done online at the Help Desk, and we will take your photo in order to produce a card for you.
+Once the card has been printed and your account created, we will email you informing you that the card is ready to collect.

 There is limited guest and walk-in access to e-resources.